-PHL 250 Logic 3 credits
+PHL 250 Logic

-Level 1 Prerequisites: Academic Reading and Writing Levels of 6 45 lecture.
-0 lab.
-0 clinical.
-0 other.
-45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours

 This course offers an introduction to the discipline of philosophical logic.
 Emphasis will be placed on the distinction between deductive/formal reasoning and inductive/informal reasoning.
 With regard to the former, the course will examine different methods for the evaluation of deductive/formal arguments or reasoning.
 With regards to the latter, the course will again explore methods of evaluation, highlighting common mistakes in informal or everyday reasoning.